amitojsingh/EditHub/README.md

 ### Upload
 After authentication, one can upload or clone repository.
 #### locally
+By using a simple uploader one can upload from local machine.
 ![local](https://drive.google.com/uc?id=0B5ZrPtHpMxO9NldWeTc2MHNBQ2M)
 #### Github
+For Github, on need to paste the url in the space given in the image.
 ![github](https://drive.google.com/uc?id=0B5ZrPtHpMxO9Z25xRHJJRnF6MVU)
 ### Editor
 Later on, One can edit the document and perform all the document operations easily.
 ![editor](https://drive.google.com/uc?id=0B5ZrPtHpMxO9ai01czBMc1Z5TUE)
 ## Links
 blog: [Amitoj singh](https://amitojsworld.wordpress.com)

 editor: [Ace](https://ace.c9.io)